AntonVonDelta/3DJaveEngine/README.md

   - Right click to select the visible triangle
   - **New** Added light effects
   - **New** Added culling filter and improved speed
+  - **New** Added shading.
+This can be disabled
 # Objects file format
-The objects to be rendered should be stored in `obj.txt` file.
+The engine supports vertexes, normals and faces defined in standard `.obj` files.
+Standard [here](https://www.cs.cmu.edu/~mbz/personal/graphics/obj.html).

+However other objects can be defined in `.txt` files, following another standard.
 The format is at it follows:
   - Any empty line is ignored
   - Any line starting with `/` is ignored